Laci1953/RTM-Z80/DEMO/readme.txt

 Demo programs
 -------------

-New in v2.4: getxfile & putxfile implement the XMODEM protocol.
+New in v2.4: getxfile & putxfile implement the XMODEM protocol (SIO, 115200 bauds).

 They can be used to move files from/to RC2014 - from/to the computer/laptop that runs the terminal (e.g. TeraTerm).